virustotalop/WorldGuardX/INSTALL.md

 # New User Guide

-Thank you for installing WorldGuard!
+Thank you for installing WorldGuardX!
 By default, when you first install WorldGuard, most features will be disabled until you enable the ones that you want to use.
+Please note this is different than vanilla WorldGuard.
+WorldGuardX is a fork of the original WorldGuard, please do not ask sk89q or any of the WorldGuard authors for help.

 ## Requirements

-You will need to be using [Bukkit](http://dl.bukkit.org/) for your server or one of its derivatives (such as Spigot or Cauldron).
+You will need to be using CraftBukkit for your server or one of its derivatives such as Spigot, PaperSpigot or Cauldron.
 If you are using Minecraft Forge, you will have to use Cauldron in order to use WorldGuard.
 You will also need to have WorldEdit installed.

 It is not possible to use WorldGuard with the plain vanilla server from Mojang.